-30. By 1975, Banquet Foods' fried chicken business had become the industry teader.
+27 By 1975, Banquet Foods' fried

+chicken business had become

-This did not prevent Coronet from continuing to innovate and grow.
-Do-it-yourself carpeting was introduced in 1971.
-In 1973, new equipment and processes for tufting, dyeing, and finished carpets highlighted expansion and modernization programs in five Coronet plants in the U.S. The following year, the new carpet-dyeing technology was extended to all plants in the U.S. and Canada.
+In 1973, new equipment and processes for tufting, dyeing, and finishing carpets highlighted expansion and modernization programs in five Coronet plants in the U.S. The following year, the new carpet-dyeing technology was extended to all plants in the U.S. and Canada.
 Construction of a new yarn-spinning facility was begun at Gainesville, Ga., within easy supply range of the main Coronet plant at Dalton.
 In the Far East, Coronet began marketing its floor coverings through a network of distributors in Japan, Hong Kong, Singapore, and Australia.